ria-ahyoung/medium-trends-daily/src/template/dynamic.md

 <br/>
 <h1><a href=https://medium.com/tag/javascript-development/recommended target="_blank" rel="noopener noreferrer">JavaScript</a></h1>
 <h3>1.
+How I Cut 40% Off Rendering Time Using OffscreenCanvas and WebGL - <a href="https://javascript.plainenglish.io/how-i-cut-40-off-rendering-time-using-offscreencanvas-and-webgl-368df5c2335f?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Michael Preston`**

+<blockquote>A hands-on exploration of advanced graphics optimization in modern JavaScript apps.
+Continue reading on JavaScript in Plain English »</blockquote>

+<h3>2.
+9 Tree-Shaking Secrets for a Faster, More Efficient JavaScript Application - <a href="https://medium.com/write-a-catalyst/9-tree-shaking-secrets-for-a-faster-more-efficient-javascript-application-0acf85a1620c?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Tabish anwar`**

+<blockquote>Tired of massive JavaScript bundles slowing your site to a crawl?
+Tree-shaking is the secret weapon you need to understand.
+Continue reading on Write A Catalyst »</blockquote>

+<h3>3.
 9 Mistakes Every Beginner Frontend Developer Makes - <a href="https://javascript.plainenglish.io/9-mistakes-every-beginner-frontend-developer-makes-9ce449500f11?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Gatik Rajput`**

 <blockquote>You’re not a bad developer.
 You’re just making the same rookie mistakes we all did.
 But it’s time to level up.
 Continue reading on JavaScript in Plain English »</blockquote>

-<h3>2.
+<h3>4.
 Why Most Developers Misunderstand JavaScript — Until They See This - <a href="https://javascript.plainenglish.io/why-most-developers-misunderstand-javascript-until-they-see-this-ceadd069823e?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Anugya Singhal `**

 <blockquote>A plain-English guide to fixing the five biggest misconceptions that hold beginners back
 Continue reading on JavaScript in Plain English »</blockquote>

-<h3>3.
+<h3>5.
 Best Java Course in Borivali, Mumbai — Learn Core Java from Industry Experts - <a href="https://medium.com/@shweta.trrev/best-java-course-in-borivali-mumbai-learn-core-java-from-industry-experts-cc5433f96914?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Shweta Chaturvedi`**

 <blockquote>Java remains one of the most in-demand programming languages across the world — powering everything from Android applications to…
 Continue reading on Medium »</blockquote>

-<h3>4.
+<h3>6.
 Master Java Programming in Borivali — Learn from Experts at Just Academy - <a href="https://medium.com/@shweta.trrev/master-java-programming-in-borivali-learn-from-experts-at-just-academy-202597f086f0?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Shweta Chaturvedi`**

 <blockquote>Are you looking to build a strong foundation in Java programming and kickstart your career in software development?
 If you’re based in…
 Continue reading on Medium »</blockquote>

-<h3>5.
+<h3>7.
 Best Java Frameworks 2025: The Tools Powering the Next Generation of Web and Backend Development! - <a href="https://enstacked.medium.com/best-java-frameworks-2025-the-tools-powering-the-next-generation-of-web-and-backend-development-96869ce4bf23?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Enstacked`**

 <blockquote>Explore top Java frameworks of 2025 shaping next-gen web and backend development with speed, scalability, and enterprise-ready performance.
 Continue reading on Medium »</blockquote>

-<h3>6.
-The Odd JavaScript Quirk : Why ‘Hello’ + 1 + 2 Isn’t the Same as 1 + 2 + ‘Hello’ - <a href="https://medium.com/@christophorusdryantoro/the-odd-javascript-quirk-why-hello-1-2-isn-t-the-same-as-1-2-hello-ac37265c25d3?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Chris Technology`**

-<blockquote>I recently came across something funny while experimenting with JavaScript — a simple line of code that looked harmless, but turned out to…
-Continue reading on Medium »</blockquote>

-<h3>7.
-From Scripts to Systems: How I Built My Own JavaScript Workflow Engine - <a href="https://medium.com/@liamcarter5452/from-scripts-to-systems-how-i-built-my-own-javascript-workflow-engine-7a65bafa42aa?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Liam Carter`**

-<blockquote>Turning endless frontend experiments into a reusable engine that runs everything smoother and smarter.
-Continue reading on Medium »</blockquote>

-<h3>8.
-9 JS Tree-Shaking Reality Checks (And Why It’s a Big Deal for Your App) - <a href="https://blog.stackademic.com/9-js-tree-shaking-reality-checks-and-why-its-a-big-deal-for-your-app-2155e5c25102?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Tabish anwar`**

-<blockquote>Tired of massive JavaScript bundles slowing your site to a crawl?
-Tree-shaking is the secret weapon you need to understand.
-Continue reading on Stackademic »</blockquote>

-<h3>9.
-The JavaScript Cash Machine: How I Built Small Front-End Tools That Earn Every Month - <a href="https://javascript.plainenglish.io/the-javascript-cash-machine-how-i-built-small-front-end-tools-that-earn-every-month-fd26f954986b?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Safora Nafees`**

-<blockquote>From browser snippets to subscription-based widgets   how I turned tiny JavaScript utilities into steady online income streams.
-Continue reading on JavaScript in Plain English »</blockquote>

-<h3>10.
-Why JavaScript Libraries Make Development Faster and Smarter - <a href="https://javascript.plainenglish.io/why-javascript-libraries-make-development-faster-and-smarter-edf62cf0557f?source=rss------javascript_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `ClosedAI`**

-<blockquote>Every developer who’s spent hours debugging or rewriting repetitive code knows the value of speed and efficiency.
-That’s exactly where…
-Continue reading on JavaScript in Plain English »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/typescript-tips/recommended target="_blank" rel="noopener noreferrer">TypeScript</a></h1>